 This vaccine gives protection against 13 types of pneumococcal bacteria that all cause pneumococcal disease.
-There are over 90 different types of pneumococcal bacteria, and they cause a range of problems including ear infections, chest infections and meningitis.
+There are over 90 different types of pneumococcal bacteria, and they cause a range of problems including ear infections and pneumonia (serious chest infections).
+Pneumococcal disease can also cause life-threatening conditions such as meningitis and septicamia (blood poisoning).
 Vaccines have been produced to protect against the types that cause the most disease.

-The PCV is given at 2, 4 and 12-13 months of age in the UK schedule.
+The PCV is given to all babies at 2, 4 and 12-13 months of age in the UK schedule.
 The repeated doses are necessary to give a good immune response in the majority of children.
 It can safely be given at the same time as other vaccines in the schedule.
 For more on this, see multiple vaccinations.
-There is a similar vaccine for adults (the Pneumococcal Polysaccharide Vaccine).
+There is a similar vaccine for older adults (the Pneumococcal Polysaccharide Vaccine).
+Pneumococcal vaccines are also recommended for people who are at high risk of pneumococcal disease (including people who are immunosuppressed; people with some long-term health conditions such as chronic liver disease, kidney disease, heart disease or diabetes; people who have cochlear implants; and people who have cerebrospinal fluid leaks).

 In the short film below, Dr Andrew Prendergast talks about pneumococcal disease and why it is important to vaccinate against the disease.